Roy L. Brooks

 Brooks served as a senior editor of the Yale Law Journal, clerked for the Honorable Clifford Scott Green of the U.S. District Court in Philadelphia, and practiced corporate law with Cravath, Swaine & Moore in New York City.
 He joined the USD School of Law faculty in 1979.

 Honors and Affiliations

-Brooks is a member of the American Law Institute.
+Brooks is a member of the American Law Institute and the Authors Guild.
 He has received national book awards including the Gustavus Meyers Outstanding Book Award (twice) and the Brandeis University Library Learned Research Journal Award.
-He was named a USD University Professor in 2005.
+He received the Thorsnes Prize for Excellence in Scholarship (twice) and the Thorsnes Prize for Excellence in Teaching.
+Brooks was named a USD University Professor in 2005.

-Brooks’ books include The Law of Discrimination: Cases and Perspectives (with Carrasco and Selmi) (LexisNexis, 2011); Racial Justice in the Age of Obama (Princeton University Press, 2009); Structures of Judicial Decision Making from Legal Formalism to Critical Theory (Carolina Academic Press, 2005); Atonement and Forgiveness: A New Model for Black Reparations (University of California Press, 2004); When Sorry Isn't Enough: The Controversy over Apologies and Reparations for Human Injustice (New York University Press, 1999); Integration or Separation?
-A Strategy for Racial Equality (Harvard University Press, 1996); and Rethinking the American Race Problem (University of California Press, 1992).
+Brooks is the author of more than 100 articles and 20 books including Racial Inequality Beyond Racial Discrimination (Columbia University Press, forthcoming, 2016); The Law of Discrimination: Cases and Perspectives (with Carrasco and Selmi) (LexisNexis, 2011); Racial Justice in the Age of Obama (Princeton University Press, 2009); Structures of Judicial Decision Making from Legal Formalism to Critical Theory (Carolina Academic Press, 2005); Atonement and Forgiveness: A New Model for Black Reparations (University of California Press, 2004); When Sorry Isn't Enough: The Controversy over Apologies and Reparations for Human Injustice (New York University Press, 1999); and Integration or Separation?
+A Strategy for Racial Equality (Harvard University Press, 1996).